buildingSMART/IFC4.3.x-development/code/README.md

  - **Preprocessor** - The _Schema_ cannot be immediately accessed by the web application due to its complexity.
 This requires a preprocessing step in `code/create_resources.sh`.
-This breaks down the complex UML / XMI data into simple JSON data that the web application can query.
+This breaks down the complex UML / XMI data into simple JSON data that the website can query.
  - **Backend** - The website itself is a Python Flask application which begins in `server.py`.
-This web application renders the preprocessed _Schema_ data with _Documentation_ using _Frontend_ templates.
+This website renders the preprocessed _Schema_ data with _Documentation_ using _Frontend_ templates.
  - **Frontend** - The _Documentation_ is turned into a website layout using templates.
 Templates are defined in HTML templates in